richorama/richorama.github.io/_posts/2014-12-31-languages.md

 We use node for spiking out software and building proof of concepts.
 I'm very productive in node, thanks to npm and the 1st class nature of JSON.

 I see quite a few posts on hacker news telling me that the JavaScript world moves too fast, and it's all about fashion, and too many package dependencies will kill me.
 I call this innovation.
 You don't have to pull any packages in from npm if you don't want to.
-The ability to maintain 3rd party packages is possible, whereas in .NET it's not.
+The ability to maintain 3rd party packages is possible, whereas in .NET it's not always so easy (in my experience).

 Node isn't great at everything.
 Networking and I/O are it's domain (that's what a web application does?) but it's not the ideal choice for number crunching.
 Also, with limited compile-time safety (you can lint and unit test), it makes long-term maintainability over a large codebase challenging.
 Although this can be mitigated by not creating a large codebase!